tarakc02/rbst/readme.md

 rbst
 ===============================================================================
 Inspired by a similar [project by Shawn T. Oneil](https://github.com/oneilsh/rstackdeque), `rbst` is a side-effect free implementation of a binary search tree.
-That is, you can store and retrieve keys and values relatively quickly (for randomly ordered keys -- currently the implementation is not a balanced tree, so certain inputs will result in worst-case (linear) insert and lookup).
+That is, you can store and retrieve keys and values quickly (guaranteed logarithmic time for insert and retrieve).

 Keys can be of any scalar type that has a meaningful `<` operation defined.
 For custom key classes, define a `compare` method (see the documentation).
 Values can be of any type.